 Articles by Victoria Olsen

 “The eye says ‘Here is Anna Karenina,’” wrote Virginia Woolf; “A voluptuous lady in black velvet wearing pearls comes before us.
 But the brain says ‘that is no more Anna Karenina than it is Queen Victoria.’”
-Joe Wright’s cinematic adaptation of Tolstoy’s classic avoids the pitfalls of such literalism.
+Joe Wright’s cinematic adaptation of Tolstoy’s classic novel avoids the pitfalls of such literalism.

 “I knew my trip would mean an encounter with Adela Quested”: Victoria Olsen reflects on what she found, and what was lost in translation, when she travelled to India with E. M. Forster on her mind.

 This summer’s London Olympics take us back to 1981’s Chariots of Fire, the 1924 Olympics, and the poetry of William Blake.
 The connection?
 All remind us of the fragility of glory and our endless wish to make the past present.